silx-kit/silx-training/silx/apps/index.rst

 - Visualisation of data formats used at the ESRF

   - Support HDF5 files, Spec files, EDF files (plus all formats supported by `FabIO`)
-  - All formats viewed through a hierarchical nexus-like lense
+  - All formats displayed in a HDF5-like structure with NeXus
   - HDF5 tree widget for selecting data items
-  - DataViewer for visualising datasets as curves, or images, or stack of images, or raw values in a table
+  - DataViewer widget for visualising datasets as curves, or images, or stack of images, or raw values in a table